ldelivery/aem-docker-stack/README.md

 $ cp aem-quickstart-6.5.0.jar ~/aem-docker-stack/aem-base  && cp license.properties ~/aem-docker-stack/aem-base
 ```

 2.1 (Optional) If you would like certain packages to be installed by default in the base image, copy them (the zip files) into the ```aem-docker-stack/aem-base/packages``` folder.
-This will save you having to install these everytime you delete a container.
+This will save you having to install these packages manually (i.e. via package manager) everytime you delete a container.

 ```shell
 $ cp aem_service_pack17.zip ./aem-docker-stack/aem-base/packages && \